STUDENT GLOBAL OPPORTUNITIES

 This short program explores health and healthcare development in Sydney from the colonial settlement of convicts to the current healthcare system and health policy of Australia.
 Students will learn of historic and cultural concepts that are uniquely Australian while studying diversity of contemporary Sydney.
 Course work exploring the healthcare development includes understanding the implications of early settlements, government funding and priorities in healthcare, cultural beliefs and practices, and lifestyle of the people.
 Nursing and healthcare issues in Australia are contrasted to the US and global nations as students discover common themes in approaching health and healthcare.

-Behavioral Health & Nutrition in South Africa with Dr. Steve Goodwin and Andrea Grim
+Behavior Health in South Africa with Dr. Stephen Goodwin

-Learn about the public health challenges in South Africa and examine how these issues are being addressed.
+Travel to Pretoria and Cape Town in South Africa to learn about the public health challenges in South Africa and examine how these issues are being addressed.
 Students will examine how the six components of health interact and how our actions impact our health as well as the health of others.
-We will also examine historical health practices, how income and social status may impact quality of care, and how we can address the health needs of those who are under-served.

-Our summer programs vary some every year and are posted on the IGS website in August a year prior to travel.
-Most programs fill before the end of October, so please watch for information on interest meetings and complete your application link early.
+Our summer programs vary some every year and are posted on the CGPS website in August a year prior to travel.
+Most programs fill before the end of October, so please watch for information on interest meetings and complete your application early.
 Many of these programs are “freshmen friendly” and most offer courses to complete your minor in Global Health.
 For additional information on these programs, please contact Amy Hagstrom.
+All summer 2022 and 2023 study abroad programs were affected by the COVID pandemic, however, watch for programs in summer 2024!